 - Alka-Seltzer (with various other drugs depending on use)

 So, why does the OTC pain relief counter at CVS look like this?

 Analgesic hell.
-Photo: New York Times
+Photo: Wikimedia

 It's because drug companies have combined the analgesics with other drugs, for example, antihistamines, to help with sleep or allergies, something that I think is pretty scummy and have written about in the past (See Combining Pain, Cold, Cough, And Sleep Meds - Great For Drug Companies, But Unethical)